-The other bias and/or limit of previous investigations of human rights discourse stems from a neglect of the salience of political slants of relevant agencies portraying how human rights evolve.
+The other bias or limit of previous investigations of human rights discourse stems from a neglect of the salience of political slants of relevant agencies portraying how human rights evolve.
 Yet political leanings influence perception of and responses to, for example, climate change as well as human rights issues.
-The possibility that human rights are understood differently alongside political perspectives received some attention from scholars studying individual perceptions of and/or attitudes towards human rights, yet it has not been adequately considered in examining discursive development of human rights.
+The possibility that human rights are understood differently alongside political perspectives has received some attention from scholars studying individual perceptions of and attitudes toward human rights, but it has not been adequately considered in examining discursive development of human rights.
 In addition, the study of individual orientation of human rights attests that political liberals demonstrate higher levels of knowledge, awareness, support, and behavior than political conservatives.
 They are more sensitive to lack of government responsibility and failure to respect fundamental civil rights of persons in comparison to their conservative counterparts.
-Political liberals are more likely to support labor and welfare rights, and educational opportunities, often requiring a substantial redistribution of accumulated wealth and/or resources.
-Research suggests that citizens' political biases play a role in determining the level of support for crucial human rights public policies (Dotson et al. 2012).
+Political liberals are more likely to support labor and welfare rights and educational opportunities, often requiring a substantial redistribution of accumulated wealth and resources.
+Research suggests that citizens' political biases play a role in determining the level of support for crucial human rights public policies (Dotson, Jacobson, Kaid, and Carlton 2012).

-Given intrinsic intersection between public opinion and media coverage, individuals' political bias may be also translated into media or journalistic norms and political origins, yet most studies of media coverage of human rights rarely account for the ideologically contested feature of rights and the likelihood that this feature squarely shapes how human rights are framed and justified.
-Media frame stories by recounting them from a certain perspective and by selecting and amplifying certain aspects and/or topics of subjects under consideration (Dotson et al. 2012).
+Given the intrinsic intersection between public opinion and media coverage, individuals' political biases may be also translated into media or journalistic norms and political origins, yet most studies of media coverage of human rights rarely account for the ideologically contested feature of rights and the likelihood that this feature squarely shapes how human rights are framed and justified.
+Media frame stories by recounting them from a certain perspective and by selecting and amplifying certain aspects or topics of subjects under consideration (Dotson et al. 2012).
 This framing is often propelled by media's political leanings, and this bias is more pronounced in covering economic, social, and environmental issues that are highly contested and debated.
-Variation in individuals' political perceptions may justify and impact ideological differences in media coverage or vice-versa.
+Variation in individuals' political perceptions may justify and impact ideological differences in media coverage or vice versa.
 It is with this mind that political norms of media shape media coverage of human rights and, more specifically, discussion of topics and issues substantiating human rights as a major guiding moral value.
-Scrutinizing media's portrayal of human rights and how this depiction varies between liberal and conservative media is imperative to provide a more balanced and nuanced understanding of human rights evolution.
+Scrutinizing media's portrayal of human rights, and how this depiction varies between liberal and conservative media, is imperative to provide a more balanced and nuanced understanding of human rights evolution.

-Conceptualization of Human Rights: Moving Beyond the Current Limits
+Conceptualization of human rights: Moving beyond the current limits

 With these biases or limits of past studies in mind, we seek to create and use a new framework that considers the multifaceted nature of rights and thus reflects a more universal and balanced conception of human rights.
-We derive this framework from ongoing efforts of the United Nations (U.N.) to harmonize and reconcile different perceptions of human rights despite existence of significant levels of dissonance over human rights among different nations and cultures.
+We derive this framework from ongoing efforts of the United Nations (UN) to harmonize and reconcile different perceptions of human rights despite existence of significant levels of dissonance over human rights among different nations and cultures.
 These efforts were subsequently substantiated by initiatives to categorize and measure spectrums of rights and thus to better monitor and evaluate implementation of human rights ideals.
-Use of categorization and measurements is perceived as facilitating a more concrete and effective communication among various stakeholders, making it easier to monitor and follow rights issues and outcomes in many parts of the globe (OHCHR 2012).
+Use of categorization and measurements is perceived as facilitating a more concrete and effective communication among various stakeholders, making it easier to monitor and follow rights issues and outcomes in many parts of the globe (UN Office of the High Commissioner for Human Rights 2012).
 What lies at the core of these new initiatives to broaden and substantiate human rights is the perception that better coordination and a more effective quantification propels more effective implementation of human rights norms (Wood and Gibney 2010).